raj23manj/springBoot/jokesapp/README.md

         		++counter;
         	}

-    * Synchronized Blocks(avoid class intrensic locks(lock on all methods which ha synchronised)) - 13
+    * Synchronized Blocks(avoid class intrensic locks(lock on all methods which has synchronised)) - 13
       * when using "synchronized" on the methods as show below, java add's an class intrensic lock to App class, which means when two threads are started at the same time, when thread 1 is accessing count1 then thread2 cannot access count2 variable because the "synchronized" is present on both hte methods and making thread 1 to complete and adding an "Intrensic lock", this makes performance slower, to avoid this, see below example